MicrosoftDocs/cpp-docs/docs/standard-library/iterator-functions.md

 ## <a name="rbegin"></a> `rbegin`

-Get an iterator which returns the elements of the container in reverse order.
+Get an iterator, which returns the elements of the container in reverse order.

 ```cpp
 template <class C> constexpr auto rbegin(C& c) -> decltype(c.rbegin());